nierouter/catch-websocket-client/README.md

 catch-websocket-client
 ======================
-This is a library for interactive WebSocket communication like HTTP.
+This client sends a request and waits for a response, just like HTTP communication.
-Once you send a request, it will keep waiting for a response.

 Usage
 -----
-## Case.
+### Case.
 1
 ```ruby
 require 'catch-websocket-client'